Herbert L. Cohen

-Herbert L. Cohen was an American politician and lawyer.
+Herbert L. Cohen (1904 or 1905 – September 22, 1983) was an American lawyer and politician from Connecticut.
+A Republican, he represented the town of Fairfield in the Connecticut House of Representatives from 1933 to 1937.

+Personal life and education

 Cohen was a native of Bridgeport, Connecticut.
+He was Jewish.
+He graduated from Yale College and Yale Law School, and he began practicing law in 1928.
+He was married to the pianist Ruth Steinkraus Cohen, who died in 2002.
+In later life, Cohen moved to Westport.

+Cohen died on September 22, 1983, while visiting London.
+He was 78.

+Career

+Following his graduation from Yale Law School, Cohen founded the law firm Cohen & Wolf.

+Cohen was elected to the Connecticut House of Representatives in 1932, and he served two terms representing the town of Fairfield as a Republican.
+He served alongside Finette B. Nichols.
+He unsuccessfully ran for reelection in 1936.

-After graduating from Yale College and Yale Law School, he began practicing law in 1928, founding the firm Cohen & Wolf.
-Between 1933 and 1937, Cohen served on the Connecticut General Assembly.
-He served on several arts and cultural organizations, including the Fairfield County Symphony Society, the Friends of Music Inc., and the Connecticut Commission on the Arts, and was a trustee of several others, among them the University of Bridgeport and American Shakespeare Theatre.
+Cohen served on several arts and cultural organizations, including the Fairfield County Symphony Society, the Friends of Music Inc., and the Connecticut Commission on the Arts, and was a trustee of several others, among them the University of Bridgeport and American Shakespeare Theatre.
 Cohen was director of the United Nations Association of the United States of America, and a founder of the University of Bridgeport Law School.
-In later life, Cohnen moved to Westport.
-He died in September 1983, while visiting London.

-Herbert Cohen was married to the pianist Ruth Steinkraus Cohen, who died in 2002.